• Skip to primary navigation

 What Type of Mushrooms Should I Use?

 For this recipe, I opted to use cremini mushrooms, otherwise known as “baby bella” or “baby portobello.”
-Cremini mushrooms are just a cross between white button and portobello mushrooms.

-4. Don’t touch them for about 5 minutes.
+- Don’t touch them for about 5 minutes.

-6. Repeat with remaining oil and mushrooms.
+- Repeat with some more olive oil and mushrooms.

-8. Then they’re ready to be devoured on toast.
+- Then they’re ready to be devoured on toast.

 When Should I Season the Mushrooms?